Damselflies of the Southwest (Zygoptera)

 behaviors: wings held closed when perched; low flying

-5. Black & White Damsels, Apanisagrion: dark and pale coloring; dense venation on lower margins of wings
+5. Black & White Damsel, Apanisagrion: thin, long abdomen; coloring dark and pale; dense venation on lower margins of wings

-6. Red Damsels, Amphiagrion: black and red coloring; small but stocky
+6. Red Damsels, Amphiagrion: mostly red abdomen with black thorax; small but stocky

 7. Firetails, Telebasis: red coloring; small & petite